gramineproject/gramine/Pal/src/host/Linux-SGX/protected-files/README.rst

 ====

 - Truncating protected files is not yet implemented.
-- The recovery file feature is disabled, this needs to be discussed if it's needed in Graphene.
+- The recovery file feature is disabled, this needs to be discussed if it's needed in Gramine.
 - Tests for invalid/malformed/corrupted files need to be ported to the new format.